CookStars/cookstarsapp/README.md

 -   ESlint - The tool used to maintain code quality.
 -   Prettier - The tool used to format code.
 -   FireStore - A flexible, scalable database for mobile, web, and server development from Firebase
--   Jest - Javascript framework designed for testing
+-   Jest - A Javascript framework designed for testing

 ## Authors